ruchernchong/random-musings/string-repeat.md

 // Expected output: "I feel Happy!
 Happy !
 Happy! "
 ```

-And for my particular case, to repeat `#` for 6 times, all I needed to do was to:
+And for my particular case, to repeat `#` 6 times, all I needed to do was:

 ```js
 console.log(`${"#".repeat(6)}`);